pingcap/tiproxy/docs/design/2024-07-02-vip-management.md

 arping -q -c 2 -U -I eth0 192.168.148.100
 ```

 The user that runs TiProxy must have the privilege to run `ip` and `arping`.

-VIP is used in MySQL HA clusters such as MMM and MHA.
-It's a common solution.

-The VIP should be reserved in the network segment and it only works in the same network segment.
+This solution is used in MySQL HA clusters such as MMM and MHA.
+The limitation is that the VIP should be reserved in the network segment and it only works in the same network segment.

 ## Configuration